 Garbage is collected weekly.
 Any garbage/rubbish left outside the bins will not be collected.
 The lids on the bins must be closed for hygiene purposes and to prevent vermin.
 Please do not park in front of the bins as this may stop the bins from being emptied.
 Also ensure that the lids are on the bin are closed properly.
 If you have your children taking out rubbish, it is your responsibility to accompany your children and ensure that the rubbish is placed in the bin and the lid is closed.

 There are two recycle areas at Graduate House.
 Please follow the signs and put the correct material in each bag or bin provided.
 Please ensure that recyclable items are put in the bins and not left as litter in these areas.
-Ask a Student Leader if you are unsure of how to use these services.
+Ask a staff member if you are unsure of how to use these services.

 DO NOT PLACE NON-RECYCLABLE MATERIAL IN THE RECYCLE AREAS.